ktekinay/M_Crypto/README.md

 Create an object for the type of encryption you want and optionally specify the key and padding.
 Each can be set later if desired with `SetKey` and `PaddingMethod` respectively.

 Each type of encryption defaults to a certain padding.
 With Blowfish, the default is NullsWithCount.
-For AES, it is PKCS5.
+For AES, it is PKCS.

 With Blowfish, padding defaults to NullsWithCount.
 Example: